vivekparasharr/vivekparasharr.github.io/_posts/2019-07-06-programming-in-r.markdown

 ```r
 # this is a comment
 ```
+In summary, R is a powerful and versatile programming language that is widely used for statistical computing and graphics.
+Its extensive range of statistical and graphical techniques, its open-source nature, and its active community of users and developers make it a valuable tool for data analysis and modeling.
+Whether you are a researcher, data analyst, or developer, R provides a wide range of tools and resources for working with data and creating meaningful insights.

 To close I will emphasize the importance of practicing in learning anything new.
 Persistence and trying out different combinations of these building blocks for solving easier problems first and more complex ones later on is the only way to become fluent.